Image 1 of 3

 Shipping & Returns

-Local: (up to 50 Miles): Hand delivery is provided at no charge.
+Local: (up to 50 miles from San Francisco): Hand delivery is provided at no charge.

 UPS Insured Ground: The shipping cost is calculated based on the delivery address and the dimensions of the sculpture.